 Rehabilitation for Methylphenidate

-Rehab programs are a useful resource when helping someone quit methylphenidate, as they provide focused care and resources to maintain sobriety.
+Rehab programs are a useful resource when helping someone quit methylphenidate, as they provide focused care and resources to help people maintain sobriety.

 Key Statistics on Methylphenidate Abuse

-With increasing ADHD diagnoses and the resulting increase in drug availability, misuse of this drug is all too common.
+With increasing ADHD diagnoses and the resulting increase in drug availability, misuse of methylphenidate is all too common.
 Note the following statistics:

 - Data from the CDC indicates a steady increase in ADHD diagnoses, with rates jumping from 7.8% in 2003 to 11% in 2011.